• Skip to primary navigation

 Notes on Ingredients

-HONEY — aim for a locally produced honey.
+HONEY — aim for a locally produced honey if possible.
 Buying local honey will support both your local economy and agriculture as a good majority of plants (like eggplant, cucumbers, and squashes) need to be pollinated by bees in order to produce.
+I like to use a fairly mild one like a wildflower honey.

-DRIED ROSE — make sure you buy a culinary dried rose that is meant for consumption and that it is less than a year old for the best flavor.
+DRIED ROSE — make sure you buy a culinary dried rose and that it is less than a year old for the best flavor.

 Honey Rose Cardamom Syrup (gluten free & dairy free recipe) | seasonal plant-based recipes via The Sweet Miscellany Blog

-How to Make the Mot Flavorful Honey Rose Cardamom Syrup
+How to Make the Most Flavorful Honey Rose Cardamom Syrup

-• The newer your dried rose petals are, the better!
+• The fresher your dried rose petals are, the better!
 As dried herbs (like rose) age, they lose flavor.
 Aim for dried rose petals that are less than a year old.

 • Don’t forget to crush your cardamom pods before adding them to the syrup!
 This will help intensify the flavor.